Eppo-exp/eppo-docs/docs/feature-flags/technical-details.md

 Eppo’s SDKs use a background process to fetch and store configuration objects.
 The `p75` latency of these requests is 50ms.
 This latency does not affect variation assignments, which are effectively instant and use locally stored experiment data.

-At Eppo we take pride in building functional systems that are also simple and  understandable systems.
+At Eppo we take pride in building functional systems that are also simple and understandable.
 If you have questions around any of these topics please email us at feature-flagging@geteppo.com and we'll get back to you as soon as possible.